 b) See ‘Directory of Accompanists’ in Entrant Corner.

 c) Unless specified otherwise, events are for solo voice with piano and/or guitar accompaniment or self-accompanied or recorded backing, which must be on a CD.
 In case of CD failure and subject to the venue, USB or smart phone may be used, as a backup.

 12. RECORDED BACKING TRACK:

-a) The Backing CD must NOT HAVE recorded vocals in any part (lead, backing or harmony).
-If there are any instrumental sounds, which could be mistaken for ‘the human voice’, please inform the Session Manager when submitting your CD.
+a) The Backing Track must NOT HAVE recorded vocals in any part (lead, backing or harmony).
+If there are any instrumental sounds, which could be mistaken for ‘the human voice’, please inform the Session Manager when submitting your CD or USB.
 Any protest on the day of the competition about ‘vocals on CD’ must be lodged immediately with the Session Manager so that the CD is checked before adjudication.
-(Please refer to Item 47 in the General Rules & Conditions of Entry).
+Please refer to Item 47 in the General Rules & Conditions of Entry.

-c) The CD must be handed to the Session Manager WITH THE TITLE OF THE ITEM/S when registering at least 15 minutes before the start of the session or event ‘EST’ time.
+d) The CD or USB must be handed to the Session Manager WITH THE TITLE OF THE ITEM/S when registering at least 15 minutes before the start of the session or event ‘EST’ time.
 Printed music is not required for the adjudicator.

 14. Subject to the venue, there may be no warm-up or dressing room facilities.
 Entrants are called from the auditorium except in a Final.